loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 		"Action": "EditData",
 		"Target": "Characters/Dialogue/YOURCHARACTERHERE", // Edit this here with your desired character
 					   // This target will also be changed depending on what you're editing!
-					  // See the Data Directory & Other Dialogue Locations below for more info!
+					  // See the Dialogue Locations below for more info!
 		"Entries": {
 	    		// Dialogue keys here, more information on these below }